genejike/terraform-beginner-bootcamp-2023/README.md

         }
     }
 ```
+we have automated this workaround with the following bash script[bin/generate_tfrc](bin/generate_tfrc)
 #### Terraform alias

 - In order to set an alias for terraform in our ~/.bash_profile  I added below in the bash_profile file